browserengineering/book/book/text.md

 [^11]: Designers say the text is too "tight".

-[^12]: So named because in metal type days, thin pieces of lead that
+[^12]: So named because in metal type days, thin pieces of lead were
-    were placed between the lines to space them out.
+    placed between the lines to space them out.
 Lead is a softer metal than what the actual letter pieces were made of, so it could compress a little to keep pressure on the other pieces.
 Pronounce it "led-ing" not "leed-ing".